apostrophecms/docs/docs/reference/module-options.md

 ### `defaultOptions`

 The rich text widget is configured by default with useful [rich text toolbar settings and styles](https://github.com/apostrophecms/apostrophe/blob/3.0/modules/@apostrophecms/rich-text-widget/index.js#L15-L45).
-These can be overridden by setting project-level `defaultOptions`.
+These can be overridden by setting `defaultOptions`.
 This configuration object can include one or both of the `toolbar` and `styles` sub-options.
 If only one of those is included, the other will fall back to the core defaults.

-Project-level defaults can also be overridden in schema configuration where an area configures its rich text widgets.
+`defaultOptions` can also be overridden in schema configuration where an area configures its rich text widgets.
 So a project can have site-wide defaults, but a specific area can have its own separate configuration.

 #### Example